antoinetlc/realistic_diffraction/README.md

 Please cite the following paper when using Realistic Diffraction :

     Practical Acquisition and Rendering of Diffraction Effects in Surface Reflectance.
     Antoine Toisoul and Abhijeet Ghosh.
-ACM Transactions on Graphics, 2017.
+ACM Transactions on Graphics,36(5), 2017.

 #### Credits and License